AWS Key Management Service Documentation

 AWS Service Integration

 AWS KMS integrates with AWS services to encrypt data at rest, or to facilitate signing and verification using an AWS KMS key.
 To protect data at rest, integrated AWS services use envelope encryption, where a data key is used to encrypt data, and is itself encrypted under a KMS key stored in AWS KMS.
 For signing and verification, integrated AWS services use asymmetric RSA or ECC KMS keys in AWS KMS.
-For more details about how an integrated service uses AWS KMS, see the documentation for your AWS service.

-Audit Capabilities
+Audit Monitoring

 If you have AWS CloudTrail enabled for your AWS account, each request you make to AWS KMS is recorded in a log file that is delivered to the Amazon S3 bucket that you specified when you enabled AWS CloudTrail.